 Freeze protection for new or existing systems must use glycol that is specially formulated for this purpose.
 This includes inhibitors, which prevent the glycol from attacking the metallic system components.
 Make certain to check that the system fluid is correct for the glycol concentration and inhibitor level.
 The system should be tested at least once a year and as recommended by the producer of the glycol solution.
 Allowance should be made for the expansion of the glycol solution in the system piping.

-Lochinvar recommends inhibited propylene glycol solutions, which are specifically formulated for hydronic systems.
-Never use automotive antifreeze.
+Use only inhibited propylene glycol solutions, which are specifically formulated for hydronic systems.
+Ethylene glycol is toxic and can attack gaskets and seals used in hydronic systems.

 General piping information